How Long Does a Trademark Last

 It would be 6 months to 1 year depending upon the jurisdiction and oppositions or objections, if any.
 Does a Trademark Ever Expire?

 3.)
-Can a Trademark Expire?
+Can a trademark expire?

 4.)
 Can I Register a Trademark Without Using It in Commerce?

-In America, like everywhere else, you may file on intention to use the mark.
+In America, like everywhere else, you may file an intention to use the mark.
 You will then be required to prove use afterwards so that you may be on time to qualify under the mark.

 5.)
 What Happens If Someone Else Uses My Trademark?

 If ever you find anyone using your trademark, you can sue him for trademark infringement.
-All you need to do is to write a letter to him, ask him to stop and desist from the same and sue with the intention of deterring other people from using your brand in an effort to infringe.
+All you need to do is to write a letter to him, ask him to stop and desist from the same, and sue with the intention of deterring other people from using your brand in an effort to infringe.

 Leave a comment